IliasMariosG/project-euler/DIR021_amicable_numbers/README.md

   NOT including the square root (if original integer is square) APPEND original integer / list element
 ```
-Check if numbers are 'amicable'
+Check if numbers are 'amicable' and calculate total
 ```
 SET running total = 0
 RECEIVE an integer